-Invest in yourself in one of the best stock trading apps of 2021
+Invest in yourself with one of the best stock trading apps of 2022

 Best for most traders: TD Ameritrade Mobile

-All things considered, TD Ameritrade offers the best investment services for most people.
-With no minimum investment to open a new account and $0 stock trades, it's a great solution for those new to trading and long-term investors.
-As a full-service brokerage, TD Ameritrade offers various types of accounts and investments, including individual, joint, traditional IRA, Roth IRA, Roller IRA, Trust, and UTMA/UGMA.
+TD Ameritrade offers the best investment services for most people.
+With no minimum investment to open a new account and $0 stock trades, it's an excellent solution for those new to trading and long-term investors.
+In addition, TD Ameritrade offers various types of accounts and investments, including individual, joint, traditional IRA, Roth IRA, Roller IRA, Trust, and UTMA/UGMA.

 Stocks, options (with a $2,000 minimum investment), ETFs, mutual funds, managed portfolios, and more are open for trading.
-It also offers great educational resources, including articles, videos, webinars, courses, and live in-person events.
+It also offers excellent educational resources, including articles, videos, webinars, courses, and live in-person events.

 You can access your TD Ameritrade account through apps and the web.
 It will look terrific on the best iPhone!